AtillaYasar/random-collection-of-things/README.md

 - will let you search for and view wikipedia articles, embed paragraphs contained, and search embeddings, and maintain a database of embeddings

 ## pytube_wrapper.py
-just lets you see things. oh and you can call .download() on the stream objects in PytubeWrapper.downloadables
+for now, just lets you see things about a Youtube video. oh and you can call .download() on the stream objects in PytubeWrapper.downloadables